Eduardo Machado: Theater

 Machado has directed numerous plays, including his own works and those of emerging writers.
 His work as a director has appeared in numerous regional theaters, including INTAR, Theater For a New City, The Daryl Roth 2, The Ensemble Studio, The Mark Taper Forum, The Playwrights Collective, The Company Theater, The Cherry Lane Alternative, The Flea Theater, The Group Theater and the Inner City Cultural Center.

+Film

-FilmExiles In New York.
+Exiles In New York.
 Writer and director.
 The Santa Barbara Film Festival.
 The AFI film Festival.
 The Havana Film Festival.
 South by South West, The Saratoga Film Festival.

 Acting

 Theater

 Machado has appeared across the country in plays by John Steppling, Maria Irene Fornes, Elmer Rice, Bertolt Brecht, Federico García Lorca, Rogelio Martinez and Nina Beeber, among others.
 Machado has also appeared at INTAR, Theater For A New City, The Company Theater, the Padua Hills Playwrights Festival, The Magic Theater, The Bilingual Foundation For the Arts, the Playwrights Collective and The Workhouse Theater.